software-assignments-spring2022/final-project-refreegerator/back-end/README.md

 ## Testing
 This project uses mocha and chai as its testing framework and library.
-- `npx mocha test/[testname].test.js` where testname is substituted with the name of the test.
+- `npx mocha test/[testname].test.js` where testname is substituted with the name of the test will run the unit tests.